bianlab/single-photon/README.md

 ## 1. System requirements
-### 1.1 All software dependencies and operating systems (including version numbers)
+### 1.1 All software dependencies and operating systems
-The project has been tested on Windows 10 and Ubuntu 18.04.1 LTS (xxx).
+The project has been tested on Windows 10 and Ubuntu 18.04.1 LTS.
 ### 1.2 Versions the software has been tested on
-The project has been tested on Python x.x.x and matlab 2022a.
+The project has been tested on Python 3.7 and matlab 2022a.
 ### 1.3 Any required non standard hardware
 There is no non-standard hardware required for this project.